Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Conclusion

 \section{Conclusion}

-\Label{s9} We have formulated estimation of hidden Markov process by using the information geometrical structure of (the exponential family, the natural parameter, the expectation parameter, relative entropy, projective Fisher information matrix, the Pythagorean theorem, and the em-algorithm) of transition matrices.
+\Label{s9} We have formulated estimation of hidden Markov process by using the information geometrical structure (e.g., the exponential family, the natural parameter, the expectation parameter, divergence, projective Fisher information matrix, the Pythagorean theorem, and the em-algorithm) of transition matrices.
 Since this geometrical structure does not change according to the number $n$ of observations, the calculation complexity of our em-algorithm does not depend on the number $n$ of observations.
 We have also derived the asymptotic evaluation of the error of our estimator.

-For this discussion, we have first formulated the partial observation model of Markovian process.
+For this discussion, we have first formulated the partial observation model of the Markovian process.
 Under this model, we have formulated an estimator by using the em-algorithm based on the geometry of transition matrices.
 Then, we have asymptotically evaluated the error of the estimator by using the projective Fisher information.
-To apply these results to the estimation of hidden Markovian process, we have employed the result for the equivalence problem in terms of the tangent space by another paper \cite{LEH}.
-Then, we have discussed the application of the results of partial observation model to an exponential family of pairs of transition matrices.
+To apply these results to the estimation of the transition matrix of the hidden Markovian process, we have employed the result for the equivalence problem in terms of the tangent space by another paper \cite{LEH}.
+Then, we have discussed the application of the results of a partial observation model to an exponential family of pairs of transition matrices.
 In particular, we have given a concrete parametrization of this application in a typical case as Example \ref{ERT2}.